DexterHuang/CyberCodeOnline/Rules.md

 * Never ever use in-game chat (including email) to send any kind of sensitive/personal information.
 Game chat is NOT encrypted and NOT secure.
 CCO does not bare any responsibility to protect your information you write in chat.
 Bear in mind that moderators have access to the chat log for moderation purposes.

 ### Game Rules
-* The use of bots and scripts are prohibited
+* The use of bots and scripts are prohibited.
-* No tool assistance
+* No tool assistance.
 * No excessive alts.
 * Don't exploit bugs, report them instead
 * Keep usernames family friendly